ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Anaconda and Miniconda also provide a Python environment with Python packages.
 Anaconda and Miniconda are installed on Nightingale.
-One of the main differences between Anaconda and Minconda is the number of default packages:
+One of the main differences between Anaconda and Miniconda is the number of default packages:

 - Anaconda, by default, installs with over 150 data science packages.
 - Miniconda, by default, installs with a subset of the packages installed with Anaconda.

-Anaconda and Miniconda include Conda, which is a package manager and environment management system popular for Python and R. More information on whether to Anaconda or Miniconda is best for your needs is available in the `Anaconda documentation <https://docs.anaconda.com/free/anaconda/getting-started/distro-or-miniconda.html>`_
+Anaconda and Miniconda include `Conda <https://docs.conda.io/en/latest/>`_, which is a package manager and environment management system popular for Python and R. More information on whether to Anaconda or Miniconda is best for your needs is available in the `Anaconda documentation <https://docs.anaconda.com/free/anaconda/getting-started/distro-or-miniconda.html>`_

 Versions
 ~~~~~~~~~

 See :ref:`installed` for the versions Anaconda, Miniconda, and Python installed on Nightingale.

-Adding Python To Your Environment
+Adding Python to Your Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each Python installation on Nightingale has a corresponding modulefile for loading a specific version of Python into your software environment.